tsevdos/tsevdos.me/src/content/posts/a-really-simple-html5-template.md

 ---
-title: "A really simple HTML5 template"
+title: A really simple HTML5 template
 date: "2011-01-19"
-permalink: /markup/a-really-simple-html5-template/
-categories:
+category: markup
+tags:
   - markup
+  - html5
   - css
-tags:
-  - html5
 ---

 Lately I’m using more and more **HTML5** elements on my markup.
 It’s the right thing to do after all, especially on smaller, flexible projects.
 But as a typical developer I’m too lazy to type everything from scratch, that’s why I'm using more and more the [HTML5 Boilerplate](http://html5boilerplate.com/ "HTML5 Boilerplate") from [Paul Irish](http://paulirish.com/ "Paul Irish").
 It’s great but I catch myself deleting many files and lines of code every time, in order to make Boilerplate fulfil my requirements.
 After all, in most cases I don’t really need things like [YUI Profiler](http://developer.yahoo.com/yui/profiler/ "YUI Profiler"), [Google Analytics](http://www.google.com/analytics/ "Google Analytics"), favicons/iPhone icons and many others for a quick prototype.
 What I really need, is a very simple template with less features, scripts, and tools!
 Below you can see/use my **HTML5 Boilerplate**...